 How would you think Mandi reacted to Sam’s question this time?
 Better than when he point blank asked her “Why are you mad at me?”

 It lets the other person know what it is you are reacting to that’s causing your perception.
-It allows you to determine if you are perceiving the situation correctly.
+(Remember the selecting stimulus step of the Perception Process?)
+It allows you to determine if you are organizing the stimuli (Perception Process step 2) and perceiving the situation correctly (Perception Process step 3).

 To understand how a perception check works, we need to review the perception process